 Per the State regulation, a prescription or fiscal order may not be refilled unless the prescriber has indicated the number of allowable refills on the order.
-Prescription drug, OTC drugs, and pharmacy dispensed supplies authorized by the prescriber with "PRN" refill equates to one refill.

-All refills of prescription drugs must be in accordance with federal and state laws and bear the same prescription number and written date of the original prescription.
+All refills of prescription drugs must be in accordance with federal and state laws and bear the prescription number of the original prescription.
 Refills of non-prescription drugs and medical/surgical supplies must also be appropriately referenced to the original order by the pharmacy.